 Senate with a vote of 42-6.
-It had a public hearing in the House Housing Committee and continues to be scheduled executive session on March 27 or 28.
+It passed the House Housing Committee with amendments on March 27 and is now in the House Rules Committee.

 SB 5301/HB 1709 Concerning housing programs administered by the department of commerce, would authorize the Housing Trust Fund administered by the Department of Commerce to support low-income residents in new ways.
 SB 5301 was passed as a substitute from the Senate with a vote of 49-0.
 It has been referred to the House Capital Budget Committee, where it had a public hearing on March 21.
 The public hearing is also on a proposed striking amendment to replace the bill with HB 1656, which passed the House on March 4 with a vote of 96-0.
-This bill is scheduled for executive session on March 31.
+This bill had an executive session on March 31 where action was taken.
 HB 1709 was passed as a substitute out of the House Capital Budget Committee and is now in the House Rules Committee.
 It did not pass the House by the cut-off date and has died.

 SB 5334 Providing a local government option for the funding of essential affordable housing programs, would authorize local governments to establish an excise tax on the sale of or charge made for the furnishing of lodging of short-term rentals facilitated through a short-term rental platform (e.g., Air bnb).
 The revenue from this tax must be used exclusively for the operating and capital costs of affordable housing programs including, but not limited to, homeless housing assistance, temporary shelters, and other related services.
 This bill passed the Senate on March 6 as a substitute with a 29-20 vote.
-It had a public hearing on March 21 and is currently scheduled for executive session in the House Local Government Committee on March 28 or 29.
+It passed the House Local Government Committee on March 24 and was referred to the House Finance Committee, where it passed with amendments on March 31.

 SB 5386 Reducing administrative complexity by increasing transparency of revenue flows for activities funded by document recording fees.
-This bill passed as a substitute from the Senate with a vote of 48-0 and was referred to the House Housing Committee, where it had a public hearing on March 16 and was referred to the House Appropriations Committee in executive session on March 22 but no public hearing has yet been scheduled in that committee.
+This bill passed as a substitute from the Senate with a vote of 48-0 and was referred to the House Housing Committee, where it had a public hearing on March 16 and was referred to the House Appropriations Committee on March 22.
+It had a public hearing in that committee on March 30 and is scheduled for executive session on April 1.

 SB 5466 Promoting transit-oriented development.
-This bill has passed both the Senate as a substitute with a vote of 40-8 and was referred to the House Housing Committee, where it had a public hearing on March 16.
-It is scheduled for executive session on March 27 or 28.
+This bill has passed both the Senate as a substitute with a vote of 40-8.
+It passed the House Housing Committee with amendments on March 28 and was referred to the Capital Budget Committee, where it had a public hearing on March 30.
+Executive action was taken on March 31.

-Updates-Bills that may still be moving
+Updates-Bills That May Still be Moving

 SB 5279 Expanding a sales and use tax deferral program for affordable housing to include structures initially used as temporary employee housing for employees constructing warehouses, distribution centers, and other large facilities.
 The League will watch this bill.
 Tax benefits are typically used to encourage certain policies for statewide benefit.
 It is not clear that the benefit of this proposal outweighs the tax obligation.
-This bill was moved from the Senate Housing Committee and is now in the Senate Ways & Means Committee.
+This bill was moved from the Senate

+Housing Committee and is now in the Senate Ways & Means Committee.
 It had a public hearing in that committee on March 9 but has not been scheduled for executive session to date.